Clothing & Jewelry

+Bring your own project and sew by the big lake with guidance and camaraderie.
 Do you have a sewing project that never quite got started or that needs some TLC to get it off the shelf and into your closet?
-Bring it to North House for our ‘Unfinished Wardrobe’ sewing festival.
-Enjoy the company of others who love sewing, while making progress on your own project, and while discovering a creative and cooperative approach to your sewing endeavors.
-Members of the class will set up a sewing studio together and enjoy sewing by the big lake.
+Bring it to North House for our Sew Fest during Fiber Week 2022.
+Enjoy the company of others who love sewing, while making progress on your own project, and discovering a creative and cooperative approach to your sewing endeavors.
+Members of the class will set up a sewing studio together and enjoy sewing within the North House Folk School community.
+You will leave with progress made and a plan to finish your project, as well as inspiration from all the different projects in the group.
+Students should have some experience hand and machine sewing, and should be familiar with following basic sewing instructions.

 This course is part of Fiber Week!
 Plan to attend Fiber Friday, a new feature in 2020.
 On February 14, we’ll host a day of speakers, demonstrations, open studios and community gatherings free for all enrolled students.
 This popular model, borrowed from our Wood Week and Basket Week, allows students and instructors alike the opportunity to meet one another, expand their interests and enjoy our cozy campus learning atmosphere.
 Come early or stay late; you won’t want to miss Fiber Friday!
 Full schedule available in early 2020.